 The Corporation continues to take steps to control its source of supply of input products and to blend or manufacture the products it supplies to its end customers.
 In 2011, through its PureChem division, CESTC established a chemical blending facility in Carlyle, Saskatchewan to blend specialty products for drilling fluids and to blend production and specialty products for completions, stimulations, production and infrastructure associated with hydrocarbon production.
 The JACAM Acquisition significantly expands the Corporation's chemical blending capabilities and further vertically integrates the Corporation with advanced chemical reacting capabilities.
-The manufacturing facilities located in Sterling Kansas allow the Corporation to blend and react both the basic molecules and end products it provides its customers.
+The manufacturing facilities located in Sterling, Kansas allow the Corporation to blend and react both the basic molecules and end products it provides its customers.
+Other recent vertical integration initiatives include the current construction of the barite grinding facility at the Port of Corpus Christi, Texas by SWP and the construction of an organo clay plant in Sterling, Kansas that will manufacture organo clay which is a key input in invert or oil based drilling fluid systems.